BartGo/python-cuturl/README.rst

     devinit.sh
     devrun.sh

-How am I releasing this to PyPi:
+I am struggling a bit with releasing to PyPi, it will work soon.

 .. code-block:: bash